57 (number)

 57 (fifty-seven) is the natural number following 56 and preceding 58.
-It is a composite number.

 In mathematics

-57 is semiprime, a Blum integer, and a Leyland number.
+57 has prime factorization $3\cdot19$, and is therefore a semiprime.
+Its proper divisors are 1, 3, and 19, whose sum is 23, so 57 is a deficient number.
+Since both prime factors are congruent to 3 modulo 4, $57=3\cdot19$ is a Blum integer.
+It is a Leyland number, because $57 = 2^5 + 5^2$.

 The split Lie algebra E_{7 1/2} has a 57-dimensional Heisenberg algebra as its nilradical, and the smallest possible homogeneous space for E_{8} is also 57-dimensional.

-Although fifty-seven is not prime, it is jokingly known as the Grothendieck prime after a legend in which the mathematician Alexander Grothendieck gave it as an example of a prime number, not realizing it was divisible by three.
+Although fifty-seven is not prime, it is jokingly known as the Grothendieck prime after a legend in which the mathematician Alexander Grothendieck gave it as an example of a prime number, not realizing it was divisible by three and nineteen.
 The same error was made by another famous mathematician, Hermann Weyl, in a published article.